Purchases made through links earn us a small commission, at no extra cost to you.

 Everyone tried to talk me out of it.
 “Won’t you be scared?
 Lonely?
 What if you get robbed?
 What if you get lost?”
 What if, what if, what if….

 Well, everyone was right.
 I was scared.
 I did get lonely.
 I didn’t get robbed, but that’s only because I didn’t have any money in my back pocket when the creep on the subway went for a feel.
 And I did get lost ALL THE TIME.

 It was the best trip of my life!

-Alone in Rome- My First Solo Trip
+Alone in Rome- My First Solo Trip and Travel Lessons Learned

 I had been wanting to go to Italy for years.
 As I was approaching university graduation, I thought a trip to Europe would be a great way to reward myself for all my hard work.
 I wasn’t planning on going to Rome alone.
 I had asked friends and family if they wanted to come along, but nobody was interested.
 In the back of my mind I kept thinking, if I spend my life waiting around for someone to travel with, then I might never travel.

 Not wanting to put off my dream, I just went for it.
 Booked a tour around Italy.
 Bought a flight to Rome.

 I couldn’t believe I was setting out on my first solo trip!

 Then things started to go wrong.
 Contiki cancelled the tour I signed up for, moving me to one scheduled a week later.
 I had already booked my flights and was stressed that I wouldn’t be able to change them.
 My travel agency told me to go to Air Canada in Rome to change it.
 Air Canada in Edmonton told me I had to do it through the travel agency.
 In the end, I couldn’t change my departure date.
 I just left for Rome hoping I could change my return date when I got there (thankfully, I was able to).